 In other words we were aiming for something like this:

 Like most graphs of this kind, this is summarizing an argument rather than presenting evidence (don’t ask me what the units for the axes are), but nonetheless I think this reduction in complexity is totally real.

 The goal is to simplify stream processing enough to make it accessible as a mainstream application programming model for asynchronous services.
 This plays out in a bunch of ways, but there are three big areas I think are worth exploring in a little detail in this post:

 - Making Kafka Streams a fully embedded library with no stream processing cluster—just Kafka and your application.

 - Fully integrating the idea of tables of state with streams of events and making both of these available in a single conceptual framework.

 - Giving a processing model that is fully integrated with the core abstractions Kafka provides to reduce the total number of moving pieces in a stream architecture.

 Simplification 1: Framework-Free Stream Processing

 The first aspect of how Kafka Streams makes building streaming services simpler is that it is cluster and framework free—it is just a library (and a pretty small one at that).
+Kafka Streams is one of the best Apache Storm alternatives.
 You don’t need to set up any kind of special Kafka Streams cluster and there is no cluster manager, nimbus, daemon processes, or anything like that.
 If you have Kafka there is nothing else you need other than your own application code.
 Your app code will coordinate with Kafka to handle failures, divvy up the processing load amongst instances, and rebalance load dynamically if more instances start up.